Estaed/Lol_Data_MCP_Server/README.md

 ## 🆕 NEW FEATURE: Enhanced Stat Formula System

-**✅ JUST IMPLEMENTED**: Advanced champion stat calculations with support for complex formulas like Soraka's quadratic growth patterns.
+**✅ JUST IMPLEMENTED**: Advanced champion stat calculations with support for complex formulas like Soraka's linear growth patterns (M² notation was misleading).

 ### 🎯 What This Solves
 - **Complex Formulas**: Handles formulas like "605 (+ 88 × M²)" where M² refers to level squared